alexindata/NOAAStormDataAnalysis/NOAA.md

 Illinois is shown to be the state, and 1995 is shown to be the year with the most weather related fatality.
 These 2 results correlate well with one recorded major severe weather event in the US: the 1995 heat wave in Chicago, Illinois that killed hundreds of people.

-California should strive to reduce flood-related property damage; while Texas should strive to reduce drought-related crops damage.
+Louisiana should strive to reduce storm, hurricane, and typhoon related property damage; while Texas should strive to reduce drought-related crops damage.